 As mentioned, when you deliver ads or emails to leads based on the current stage of their buying journey, you can deliver more relevant content.
 According to research, targeting leads based on their position in the buying process boosts conversion rates by up to 72%

-Creating unique content for the various stages of the sales funnel is a technique that you should already employ in your B2B marketing strategies, even if you choose not to use remarketing.
+Creating unique content for the various stages of the sales funnel is a technique you should already employ in your B2B marketing strategies, even if you choose not to use remarketing.

 The classic sales funnel starts with the awareness stage and moves to consideration, preference, purchase, and loyalty.